Run OCR

 ]

-- Aspect ratio: Maintain the original aspect ratio to preserve text geometry
+- Keep the original aspect ratio so text geometry stays intact.

-- Format: PNG or JPEG both work; use JPEG for smaller payloads on large documents
+- PNG and JPEG both work.
+Use JPEG to keep large documents smaller.

 Clean Up

-Scale to zero to stop GPU billing while preserving the endpoint:
+Scale to zero to stop GPU billing but keep the endpoint and key:

-exo dedicated-inference deployment scale ocr 0 -z at-vie-2Or delete the deployment entirely:
+exo dedicated-inference deployment scale ocr 0 -z "$ZONE"Delete the deployment when you’re done with the endpoint:

-exo dedicated-inference deployment delete ocr -z at-vie-2To also remove the model from Object Storage:
+exo dedicated-inference deployment delete ocr -z "$ZONE"Then remove the model files from Object Storage if you no longer need them: